The Revolution of Multimodal Large Language Models: A Survey: Additional Details on Other Modalities and Applications

-As a complement of Sec.~\ref{sec:others}, we report in Table~\ref{tab:video} and Table~\ref{tab:models_domains} a summary of the main characteristics of video-based and domain-specific MLLMs, respectively.
+\tinytit{Video Understanding} As a complement of Sec.~\ref{sec:others}, we report in Table~\ref{tab:video} a summary of the main characteristics of video-based MLLMs.
 For each model, we indicate the LLM used as starting point, which in some cases is initialized with the parameters of a pre-trained MLLM, the visual encoder, and the main tasks and capabilities of the MLLM.
 Additionally, we specify whether the LLM is kept frozen, is entirely fine-tuned, or is fine-tuned with PEFT-based strategies.